trentfisher/veganmilitia-hugo/content/draft/tsr-meets-internet2.md

 them as a separate work would probably be an infringement.
 Playing by any means is fine.
 ```
-* So this would mean live play podcasts would not have been permitted with this interpretation.
+* So this would mean live play podcasts, which are so common these days, would not have been permitted with this interpretation.
 * 20-Jun-94:  [A press release about TSR Online](https://groups.google.com/d/msg/rec.games.frp.dnd/-F4UbmKDC7M/WFT3iajwbLMJ)
 * 15-Mar-95:  A hint from Rob Repp:
 ```